We need your help to continue and expand the Outreach ministry.

 On this issue, the bottom line it seems to me is very clear.
 Children have the right to be baptized except when it is against the will of their parents or there is scant possibility that they will be raised as Catholics.
 Pastors should baptize the children of same-sex couples in an affirming and pastorally sensitive way.

-John Baldovin, SJ is Professor of Historical and Liturgical Theology at the Boston College School of Theology & Ministry.
+Father Baldovin teaches liturgy and sacraments at the Boston College Clough School of Theology and Ministry.

 Outreach is part of America Media.
 To support Outreach you can make a donation or subscribe to America.